 Dr. Amoroso received his Ph.D. in Educational Administration from the University of Wisconsin, Madison, in 2004.
 He holds a specialist’s degree in Educational Administration and a master’s degree in Education Administration and Supervision, both from the University of Wisconsin, Milwaukee, and a bachelor’s degree in Broad Field Social Studies and History from the University of Wisconsin, Whitewater.

-AS ADVOCATES FOR CHILDREN, MASA shapes and influences the State and Federal education agenda, serves as the preeminent voice for public education, and empowers all members through high quality services, support and professional development.
+AS ADVOCATES FOR CHILDREN, MASA shapes and influences the State and Federal education agenda, serves as the preeminent voice for public education, and empowers all members through high quality services, support and professional learning.